-- 1. Drain prime bottle and reinsert it. - 2.
-Change in the Module Status ( $\rightarrow$ Fig. 94-1) menu. - 3.
-Press the Prime/Clean ( $\rightarrow$ Fig. 94-2) button of the coverslip line L1. - 4.
-Note the following information messages ( $\rightarrow$ Fig. 95), ( $\rightarrow$ Fig. 96) and ( $\rightarrow$ Fig. 100) and confirm each with Ok.
+- 1. Empty prime bottle and reinsert it. - 2.
+Change in the Module Status (\rightarrow Fig. 94-1) menu. - 3.
+Press the Prime/Clean (\rightarrow Fig. 94-2) button of the coverslip line L1. - 4.
+Note the following information messages (\rightarrow Fig. 95), (\rightarrow Fig. 96) and (\rightarrow Fig. 100) and confirm each with Ok.

-- 5. Remove the cannula from the mounting medium bottle for the coverslip line L1 and place in the parking location ( $\rightarrow$ Fig. 59-3). - 6.
-Press the Clean ( $\rightarrow$ Fig. 98-4) button. - 7.
-Take the mounting medium bottle out of the bottle sledge, close and store safely.
+- 5. Remove the cannula from the mounting medium bottle for the coverslip line L1 and place in the parking location (\rightarrow Fig. 59-3). - 6.
+Press the Clean (\rightarrow Fig. 98-4) button.

-- Fill the bottle for cleaning solution (→ P. 19 3.1 Standard delivery packing list) with at least 125 ml of cleaning solution (xylene) while it is outside the instrument and place it in the position of the mounting medium bottle in the bottle sledge. - 9.
+- 7. Take the mounting medium bottle out of the bottle sledge, close and store safely. - 8.
+Fill the cleaning bottle (→ P. 18 3.1 Standard delivery packing list) with at least 125 ml of cleaning solution (xylene) while it is outside the instrument and place it in the position of the mounting medium bottle in the bottle sledge. - 9.
 Take the cannula out of the parking location and insert it into the cleaning bottle. - 10.
-Then confirm the information message ( $\rightarrow$ Fig. 101) with OK.
+Then confirm the information message (\rightarrow Fig. 101) with OK.

-$\checkmark$ The cleaning process begins.
+✓ The cleaning process begins.

 The cleaning process lasts approx. 45 minutes.
-The information message ( $\rightarrow$ Fig. 102) is displayed on the display while the cleaning process is running.
+The information message (\rightarrow Fig. 102) is displayed on the display while the cleaning process is running.
 It disappears as soon as the cleaning process is concluded.